mnie-fallback/MNie.github.io/_posts/2016-08-14-TextAnalysis-SemanticFunction.md

 ![Image of good and very good](https://mnie.github.com/img/AzureTextAnalyticSemantic/good.png)

-To sum up, I would recommend anyone to try this function to determine how customers perceive your product, by examining their comments.
+To sum up, I would recommend anyone to try this function to determine how customers perceive your product(s), by examining their comments.
-In my case, the results came out really good and I'm going to use them in improving their applications.
+In my case, the results came out really good and I'm going to use them in improving my applications.

 All code could be found [here](https://github.com/MNie/AzureTextAnalysis).